A taxonomy of categories for relations: A taxonomy of gs-monoidal categories

 Requiring the existence of both families but not their naturality, one obtains the notion of gs-monoidal category, introduced by Corradini and Gadducci in \cite{gadducci1996,CorradiniGadducci97} in the context of algebraic presentations of graphical formalisms.
 These categories abstract the properties of cartesian product of sets in the category of relations on one hand, and on the other they have the right structure to distinguish between relations, partial functions, total relations and functions.

 Requiring the existence of both families but naturality only for comultiplication $\nabla_X$, one obtains categories apt to abstract the notion of \textit{partial} function.
 These categories have been presented in equivalent forms with the names \textit{ restriction categories with restriction products} by Cockett and Lack in \cite{Cockett02,Cockett03,Cockett07}, \textit{p-categories} by Rosolini and Robinson in \cite{Robinson88} and \textit{partial categories} by Curien and Obtulowicz in \cite{CURIEN198950}.
+Currently, the most accepted name seems \emph{cartesian restriction categories}~\cite{Cockett07}.
 Requiring only the existence of comultiplication $\nabla_X$ and its naturality, one obtains the notion of \textit{categories with diagonals}, introduced by Jacobs in \cite{Jacobs1994} in the context of linear logic.
 The existence of comultiplication $\nabla_X$ without naturality gives rise to the notion of \textit{share categories}.

 Requiring the existence of both families but naturality only for counit $!_X$, one obtains categories apt to abstract the notion of \textit{total} relation.
-These categories have been presented in equivalent forms with the names \textit{affine CD-categories} by Cho and Jacobs in \cite{cho_jacobs_2019} and Markov categories by Fritz in \cite{Fritz_2020} in the context of categorical probability theory.
+These categories have been presented in equivalent forms with the names \textit{affine CD categories} by Cho and Jacobs in \cite{cho_jacobs_2019} and Markov categories by Fritz in \cite{Fritz_2020} in the context of categorical probability theory.
 Requiring only the existence of discharger $!_X$ and its naturality, one obtains the notion of \textit{categories with projections}, introduced by Jacobs in \cite{Jacobs1994} in the context of linear logic.
-The existence of counit $!_X$ without naturality gives rise to the notion of \textit{garbage categories}.
+The existence of counit $!_X$ without naturality gives rise to the notion of \textit{categories with garbage}.

-The categories we recalled above are among the most commonly discussed in the literature on ``categories for relations".
-In fact, the vast majority of the related papers assumes at least the occurrence of a monoidal category where each object is a comonoid, possibly equipped with further structure, i.e. requiring the presence of additional families of arrows The survey will thus focus on enucleating the connections within the components of our taxonomy, viewed as the building blocks of the whole spectrum of ``categories for relations", further exploring their dual and preorder-enriched variants.
+The categories we recalled above are among the most commonly discussed in the literature on ``categories for relations''.
+In fact, the vast majority of the related papers assumes at least the occurrence of a monoidal category where each object is a comonoid, possibly equipped with further structure, i.e. requiring the presence of additional families of arrows.
+The survey will thus focus on enucleating the connections within the components of our taxonomy, viewed as the building blocks of the whole spectrum of ``categories for relations'', further exploring their dual and preorder-enriched variants.